Wgc5079/App-Happiness-Quotes/README.md

 When you start the application, the first thing it will ask for would be the user's name and after this the application would ask the user if they want to write a quote that would be number 1 or read one that is already saved in the database that would be number 2 and there would be another question that would be to say that this would be number 3 based on the user's response, the application would work somewhat differently.

-1.If the user responded by writing a quote that is number 1, the application would work this way.
+1.If the user responded by writing a quote which is number 1, the application would work this way.
 After responding, the user would have to write the quote and after it finished it, it would be saved in the database.

-2.If the user responded to read a quote that is number 2, the application would work this way.
+2.If the user responded to read a quote wich is number 2, the application would work this way.
 After having responded, the application would review its database and choose an appointment and then the application would show an appointment to the user.

-3.If the user responded exit that it is number 3, the application would work this way.
+3.If the user responded exit wich is number 3, the application would work this way.
 After answering the application, it would finish working.

 This app helps people write their own quotes or quotes they find on the internet.